π Title

 π― Target Persona

-How they discover & buy: Online reviews, social media, astronomy clubs
+How they discover & buy: Primarily online through reviews and social media.

 π‘ Solution